Get E-Book

 }

-For non-built-in specifiers, _resolveFilename calls Module._resolveLookupPaths to build a list of directories to search.
-For relative paths (./ or ../), this list contains only the parent module's directory.
-For bare specifiers, it builds a chain of node_modules directories, walking up from the parent module's location to the filesystem root.
+For non-built-in specifiers, _resolveFilename asks Module._resolveLookupPaths for the directories that should be searched.
+Relative paths (./ and ../) resolve from the parent module's directory.
+Bare specifiers build a chain of node_modules directories by walking upward from the parent module's location to the filesystem root.

 const cacheKey = request + '\x00' + paths.join('\x00');